jfcameron/G2Dj/README.md

 Designed for 2D, low-fi graphics, but is capable of 3D perspective rendering for "2.5D" projects.
 Builds for Mac/Linux/Windows and Android.

-The game is programmed against an Entity Component System, the components used depend on an arbitrary set of systems.
+Games are programmed against an Entity Component System, the components used by the game depend on a set of engine systems.
 While systems can be added arbitarily to G2Dj, there are a few that are guaranteed to be present:

 ### Graphics